mikelcaz/yagnislang/_posts/2019-02-21-first-bits.markdown

 # Alignment considered harmful

 As I said in the part about the use of square brackets, I think both spaces and tabs don't do a very good job.
 But still, we need them.
-I won't start a crusade after deciding which one is the least worst option.
+I won't start a crusade after deciding which one is the least bad option.
 It will be matter of each programmer's culture after all.
 I guess the compiler could emit a `warning` if you don't set which one will be used in the configuration file...
 Never mind.

 **But please**.
-Don't treat your code (in plain text) as a punched card.
+Don't treat your code (or any other kind of _plain text_) as if it were punched in cards.

 ```
 foo       helloworld